adcar/canban-docs/contents/docs/canban/system-design.md

 - Specific info on assignments.

 Specific info is only requested when the user requests it (by clicking on an assignment).

+The Canvas API only contains classes that the user is currently enrolled in.
+It will not be the responsibility of Canban to determine whether a student is enrolled in a class.

 ## Technologies